Can I Sue a Public Storage Facility?

 Disclaimer of Warranties

-Your agreement may contain something called a “disclaimer of warranties."
-Most rental agreements contain a provision that says you take the storage unit on an as-is basis, and that they make no warranties of any kind relating to the unit.
+Your agreement may contain a disclaimer of warranties.
+Most rental agreements contain a provision that says you take the storage unit on an as-is basis and that they make no warranties of any kind relating to the unit.
 What you see is what you get.

-In fact, most rental agreements put the burden on you to take care of the unit.
-If you fail to do so, you may be responsible for the costs of putting it into the same condition it was when you rented it.
+Most rental agreements require you to maintain the unit.
+If you fail to do so, you can be responsible for the costs of restoring it to its original condition.

 Release of liability